Here's what's in Biden's $1.9 trillion economic rescue package - KION546

 Biden wants to send $350 billion to state, local and territorial governments to keep their frontline workers employed, distribute the vaccine, increase testing, reopen schools and maintain vital services.

 Asked during a call with reporters whether states could use the funds to offset declines in tax revenue spurred by the pandemic, a senior Biden administration official did not clarify.
-The administration did not respond to a follow-up email asking for more information.
+The aid is intended to be flexible, an official told CNN later.

 Additional assistance to states has been among the most controversial elements of the congressional rescue packages, with Democrats looking to add to the $150 billion in the March legislation and Republicans resisting such efforts.
 The December package ultimately dropped an initial call to include $160 billion.